-Genetic studies on human populations of South and Southeast Asia have, hitherto, proved to be inconclusive about the two opposing models of the geographic origins of the Austroasiatic speaking people and about the timing of the split between the two major branches in this language family.
-The mtDNA information available so far indicates a clear distinction of Indian Munda and Southeast Asian Khasi-Aslian speaking groups, as both share their mtDNA haplogroups with their regional neighbours who speak languages other than Austroasiatic (Figure 2 and Table 2).
-Consistent with this linguistic separation, the Khasi-Aslian speaking Nicobarese carry almost exclusively East Asian specific mtDNA (Thangaraj et al. 2005).
-Notably, Khasi (the only Khasi-Aslian group of mainland India) speakers residing in Meghalaya state in India show an admixed package of both Indian and East Asian mtDNA haplogroups (Figure 2 and Table 2).
-Overall, the mtDNA haplogroup distributions make a clear distinction between Indian and Southeast Asian Austroasiatic speakers; because of the lack of shared lineages this evidence is not informative about any shared phase of evolutionary history of Munda and Khasi-Aslian speaking populations.
-In contrast, Y chromosome haplogroup O2a occurs frequently both among Indian and Southeast Asian Austroasiatic speakers (Table 2) and thus appears as evidence for some degree of shared ancestry (Kivisild et al. 2003).
-Because all other branches of haplogroup O are largely restricted to East Asia, and given the recent time depth of Y-STR variation of Indian haplogroup O2a, its recent (<10 KYA) entry from Southeast Asia (Figure 1B) has been implied in some studies (Sahoo et al. 2006; Sengupta et al. 2006).
-On the one hand, the frequency of haplogroup O lineages in India is correlated with languages boundaries and cannot be explained only by isolation-by-distance (Figure 2A and Table 2).
-On the other, high levels of genetic diversity of mtDNA haplogroups in Munda speakers and an independent assessment of Y-STR diversity of haplogroup O2a in India, dating its origin to ~65 KYA, have been used to argue in favour of a model that assumes direct descent of Austroasiatic speakers from the initial settlers of India (Figure 1C), and their subsequent dispersal to Southeast Asia, possibly before the Last Glacial Maximum (Basu et al. 2003; Kumar et al. 2007; Chakravarti 2009).
+Genetic studies on human populations of south and southeast Asia have, hitherto, proved to be inconclusive about the two opposing models of the geographic origins of the Austroasiatic-speaking people and about the timing of the split between the two major branches in this language family.
+The mitochondrial DNA (mtDNA) information available so far indicates a clear distinction of Indian Munda and southeast Asian Khasi-Aslian-speaking groups, as both share their mtDNA haplogroups with their regional neighbors who speak languages other than Austroasiatic (fig. 2 and table 2).
+Consistent with this linguistic separation, the Khasi-Aslian-speaking Nicobarese carry almost exclusively East Asian-specific mtDNA (Thangaraj et al. 2005).
+Notably, Khasi (the only Khasi-Aslian group of mainland India) speakers residing in Meghalaya state in India show an admixed package of both Indian and East Asian mtDNA haplogroups (fig. 2 and table 2).
+Overall, the mtDNA haplogroup distributions make a clear distinction between Indian and southeast Asian Austroasiatic speakers; because of the lack of shared lineages, this evidence is not informative about any shared phase of evolutionary history of Munda and Khasi-Aslian-speaking populations.
+In contrast, Y chromosome haplogroup O2a occurs frequently both among Indian and southeast Asian Austroasiatic speakers (table 2) and thus appears as evidence for some degree of shared ancestry (Kivisild et al. 2003).
+Because all other branches of haplogroup O are largely restricted to East Asia and given the recent time depth of Y short tandem repeat (STR) variation of Indian haplogroup O2a, its recent (<10 KYA) entry from southeast Asia (fig. 1B) has been implied in some studies (Sahoo et al. 2006; Sengupta et al. 2006).
+On the one hand, the frequency of haplogroup O lineages in India is correlated with languages boundaries and cannot be explained only by isolation by distance (fig. 2A and table 2).
+On the other hand, high levels of genetic diversity of mtDNA haplogroups in Munda speakers and an independent assessment of Y-STR diversity of haplogroup O2a in India, dating its origin to \sim 65 KYA, have been used to argue in favor of a model that assumes direct descent of Austroasiatic speakers from the initial settlers of India (fig. 1C) and their subsequent dispersal to southeast Asia, possibly before the Last Glacial Maximum (Basu et al. 2003; Kumar et al. 2007; Chakravarti 2009).
 Arguably, the more recent (<10 KYA) estimates of the age of O2a variation in India could have been deflated by limited regional sampling.
-It should be noted, however, that the 65 KYA dating of haplogroup O2a in India appears much older than the estimated age of its ancestral haplogroups K and NO (Rootsi et al. 2007; Karafet et al. 2008).
-Moreover, the Southeast Asian populations have been underrepresented in all previous studies, and, furthermore, no high resolution autosomal evidence has been considered in these debates.
-Therefore, the genetic origins of Austroasiatic speaking populations remain largely controversial.
+It should be noted, however, that the 65 KYA dating of haplogroup O2a in India appears much older than